oemera/hackful-ios/README.md

 Introduction
 ------------
-Hackful makes it insanely fun to read and contribute to [Hackful Europe] [hackful.com].
+Hackful for iOS makes it insanely fun to read and contribute to [Hackful Europe] [hackful.com].
 The code is released under the MIT/X11, so feel free to modify and share your changes with the world.

 There is also a [landing page for the app] [landingpage]

 App Store
 ---------
-Hackful iOS will be soon avalaible in the App Store for free.
-At the moment we are in the submission process waiting to get approved.
+Hackful app will be soon avalaible in the App Store for free.
+At the moment the app is in the submission process waiting to get approved.

 Credits
 -------